Himachal Futuristic Communications reports standalone net profit of Rs 31.62 crore in the March 2017 quarter

+"The estimated project cost (of new facility) will be Rs 225 crore.
 The same is proposed to be funded by way of debt, internal accruals, fresh funding, etc. The Facility is likely to be operational in eighteen months' time," HFCL said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)